They say you’ll never see a person sad on a jet ski. Well, after some intense research, I can confirm that the same applies for snowmobiles.

 Due to the cold weather, camera batteries also drain considerably faster than usual and there were times that the GoPro would switch itself off due to the cold while we were driving.
 If you can, it pays to take multiple batteries with you and keep your gear as close to your body as possible while you’re moving, then using it when you stop and don’t have the windchill to battle with.

 The tour even included lunch!

 Chasing Lights provides a cooked lunch and hot drinks, as well as a snack and water in the van on the way, but it’s important to have a hearty breakfast before you go because your body is working over-time to keep you warm.
 We packed porridge sachets in our suitcases which were a quick and warm breakfast at our AirBnB before our big days outside.

 The final verdict

 No surprises here but I’m totally, totally sold on snowmobiles.
 It’s a super fun way to get around, and the enjoyment is compounded when you’re zooming across multiple borders and through a winter wonderland in the Arctic Circle.
 It’s not a cheap option but Tromso (and Norway in general) is made for people who have a bit of extra cash to burn, so if you can afford it I’d definitely recommend it.
-You can see all the tour details for the Tromso snowmobile adventure with Chasing Lights right here.
+You can see all the tour details for the Tromso snowmobile adventure with Chasing Lights and book the tour right here.